 - We will not seek to procure from anyone, either by our own efforts or those of a third party, anything by which any part of these concessions or liberties might be revoked or diminished.
 Should such a thing be procured, it shall be null and void and we will at no time make use of it, either ourselves or through a third party.

 - We have caused letters patent to be made for the barons, bearing witness to this security and to the concessions set out above, over the seals of Enwise Everdeen High Priestess of Haven, Abidale Mivwain High Priest of Eilienaxa, and High Priestess Erydark.

 - IT IS ACCORDINGLY OUR WISH AND COMMAND that Worship of the Goodly Goddess and Spirits shall be free, though with special Place of Honor to Our Lady Moonbow and that people in our kingdom shall have and keep all these liberties, rights, and concessions, well and peaceably in their fullness and entirety for them and their heirs, of us and our heirs, in all things and all places forever.

 Both we and the barons have sworn that all this shall be observed in good faith and without deceit.
-Witness the above-mentioned people and many others, and in turn, that so long as the Rights and Responsibilities outlined above are respected, that the Due Royalty and Regencies of the Avedon and Tirnel lines shall be respected above all others, and the Primacy of the Tirnel claim shall be supported in the event that the Royal Line of Avedon is ever unable to provide provable heirs or should abdicate their claim.
+Witness the above-mentioned people and many others, and in turn, that so long as the Rights and Responsibilities outlined above are respected, that the Due Royalty and Regencies of the Avedon and Ithildin lines shall be respected above all others, and the Primacy of the Ithildin claim shall be supported in the event that the Royal Line of Avedon is ever unable to provide provable heirs or should abdicate their claim.